-Since humans learned to make stone tools two million years ago, technology has been serving as a catalyst for positive global growth.
+Since humans learned to make stone tools two million years ago, through the Industrial Revolution, technology has been catalyzing positive global growth.
 We all know that technology can do some wonderful things.

 Sustained technological advancement is essential for the development of our species.
 And, as history has shown us, technology can have profound implications for our future.
-However, there’s also the negative impact of technology on the environment that we cannot fail to consider.
+However, we cannot fail to consider the negative impact of technology on the environment.

-When we think about technology, the first thing that leaps to mind may be the devices that most of us carry with us and use every single day.
-Smartphones, tablets, and laptops have revolutionized the way we live – and many would argue, have brought us numerous benefits.
-But there is no denying that these everyday technologies have come at a cost to the environment.
+When we think about technology, the first thing that comes to mind may be the devices that most of us carry with us and use daily.
+Smartphones, tablets, and laptops have revolutionized the way we live – and many would argue that they have brought us numerous benefits.
+But there is no denying that these everyday technologies have significant environmental impacts.

-These, and other modern electronic devices all present concerns when it comes to resource use, energy use, carbon footprint, and waste.
-When we look at the entire life cycle of our technological devices, it is easy to see why these electronic marvels are also a huge problem for our environment.
+These and other modern electronic devices all present concerns regarding resource use, energy use, carbon footprint, and waste.
+When we look at the entire life cycle of our technological devices, it is easy to see why these electronic marvels are also a massive problem for our environment.

 The more you delve into the origins of the minerals and other materials required to make our everyday technologies – the more worrying and bleak the picture becomes.